CloudLabsAI-Azure/Fabric-Mirroring/instructions/labs/Lab-04.md

      ![](../media/Lab-04/01.png)

-1. Now open your workspace, click Manage access, then click Add people or groups.
+1. Now open **fabric-<inject key="DeploymentID" enableCopy="false"/>** workspace, click Manage access, then click Add people or groups.

 1. Search for the service principal from the previous step.